 How will I distribute donations to the charities?

 Ah, but you don’t have to!
-If you encourage your pals to buy through Hey Girls on our site, they will not only double your donation but they will also distribute to the charities around the country.
+If you encourage your pals to buy through Hey Girls, they will not only double your donation but they will also distribute to the charities around the country.
 For any additional donations, we’ll have a handy list of places to take them on here soon.

 What if I just want to go to a brunch?

 We hear you, them poached eggs are hard to master!
 We’ll be sharing open brunches on Twitter over the next few weeks.
 Hosting your own?
 Let us know here or over social (@BloodyBigBrunch) and we’ll put the word out.